GM Style & Session Zero Topics

 Hidden Doors and Traps

-When trying to detect hidden things I will ask for a Wisdom (Perception) check, which will show the thing in some way, but in order to analyse it I will ask for a Intelligence (Investigation) check.
+When trying to detect hidden things, I will ask for a Wisdom (Perception) check, which will show the thing in some way.
+In order to analyze it, I will ask for an Intelligence (Investigation) check.
 For example:

 Fail Forward over Fumbles

 To address this, I tend to favor failing forward over fumbles.
-This means to actually stay in the fiction: the PCs are adventurers, with proficiency on several skills, and sometimes it doesn't make sense for them to fail miserable.
+This means to actually stay in the fiction: the PCs are adventurers with proficiency in several skills, and sometimes it doesn't make sense for them to fail miserably.

-A good example was given by Matt Coville:
+A good example was given by Matt Colville:

 The barbarian leaps over a chasm but fails.
-Instead of dropping to their certain death, they manage to grab a hold onto the chasm wall, but they're not out yet.
+Instead of dropping to their certain death, they manage to grab onto the chasm wall, but they're not safe yet.

-They spot a root coming out of the wall and down on the floor of the ledge above, they try to reach it, but fail again.
-This time this means that they grab the root, but it was not properly secured, and it starts to detach from the floor and wall.
+They spot a root dangling from the ledge above.
+They try to reach it, but fail again.
+This time, they grab the root, but it was not firmly rooted, and it starts to pull loose from the wall.

-The barbarian now tries to climb faster than it is detaching, and they fail again!
-Which means that they make it to the top of the ledge, only to realise that they dropped their shield in the process.
+The barbarian now tries to climb faster than the root is detaching, and they fail again!
+This means that they scramble to the top of the ledge, only to realize that they dropped their shield in the process.

 Tactical vs Theatre of the Mind Combat

-Combat is one of the foundations of D&D since the first edition, and so is battle maps.
-I suppose everyone comes to the table thinking of using miniatures and a gridded map, which is fair, I also enjoy it and I have several digital resources for it (and a few physical).
+Combat is one of the foundations of D&D since the first edition, and so are battle maps.
+I suppose everyone comes to the table thinking of using miniatures and a gridded map, which is fair.
+I also enjoy it and have several digital resources for it (and a few physical).

 But I'm also open to using Theatre of the Mind or Zone Based combats in smaller encounters.
-They are faster to setup and to run, and also foster the imagination of the whole group.
+They are faster to set up and to run, and also foster the group's collective imagination.

-In my experience the Inspiration mechanic never really worked.
-Either I would forget to award it or my players would forget they have and would never use it.
+In my experience, the Heroic Inspiration mechanic has never really worked.
+Either I would forget to award it or my players would forget they have it and would never use it.
 There are a few alternatives from other 5e systems that I would like to try:

 Character Death

-I am not an adversary DM, I root for the player characters and I want the group to succeed.
-However, that doesn't mean that I keep the training wheels on, not at all.
+I am not an adversarial DM; I root for the player characters and I want the group to succeed.
+However, that doesn't mean I keep the training wheels on, not at all.
 I believe the best way to make the game fun is to properly challenge the party, and that means death is a real possibility.

-That being said, I know the impact a character death can have on a player, so I also try to be mindful about it.
-I will check with the group in case there's a higher risk of death.
+That being said, I know the impact a character's death can have on a player, so I also try to be mindful about it.
+I will communicate with the group if they are entering a particularly high-stakes or deadly situation to set expectations.

 Character at the table vs. on the sheet

-Alignment, personality traits, bonds, etc. I won't hold you accountable to any of those, what matters it your PC's actions.
+Alignment, personality traits, bonds, etc. I won't hold you accountable to any of those; what matters are your PC's actions.

 I will, however, reach out to players if they start to "deviate" too much from their character sheet, just to make sure that they're aware of the fact and maybe they want to update the character sheet to reflect how their character actually behaves.